Tuesday, October 1, 2024

 Sunday, October 6, 2024

 I woke at 06:30, showered, shaved, dressed, and packed.
-After a quick breakfast, we checked out of the Torel Palace Hotel, and I ordered UberX to take us to the airport (20 minutes away).
+After a quick breakfast, we checked out of the Torel Palace Hotel, and I ordered an UberX to take us to the airport (20 minutes away).
 Unfortunately, my driver dropped me off, and I asked Inna to order (as she has a higher Uber rating).
 We were picked up at around 8:08 and taken to Lisbon Airport, arriving at 08:25.
-Inna got way over-charged on her UberX ride (it should have been 14.24 euros - not 74.24 euros) and she had to work to get the charge reversed.
+Inna got way over-charged on her UberX ride (it should have been 14.24 euros, not 74.24 euros), and she had to work to get the charge reversed.

 Fortunately, our return flight on Air Portugal TP247 from LIS to SFO was delayed.
-To get to gate 47A, we needed to go through three separate queues (ticket, security, and passport check).
+To reach gate 47A, we had to go through three separate queues (ticket, security, and passport).
 Priority boarding was painless, though we needed to board a bus to get on the plane.

 While on the Airbus, I also re-read my favorite, The Incredible Life of Hubert Wilkins: Australia's Greatest Explorer by Peter FitzSimons, on my Kindle.